Kobold: Games and D&D literature

 Kobolds also appear in many modern fantasy-themed games like Clash of Clans and Hearthstone, usually as a low-power or low-level enemy.
 They exist as a playable race in the Dark Age of Camelot video game.
 They also exist as a non-playable rat-like race in the World of Warcraft video game series, and also feature in tabletop games such as Magic: The Gathering.
 In Dungeons & Dragons, the kobold appears as an occasionally playable race of lizard-like beings.
 In Might and Magic games (notably Heroes VII), they are depicted as being mouse-dwarf hybrids.
 In the video game Home Safety Hotline, Kobolds appear as humanoid creatures with dog-like faces.
+A kobold thief is one of two types of thieves in Dwarf Fortress, described as "small mammaloreptilian humanoids".
+The game's creator Tarn Adams has stated their design was inspired by D&D, taking properties of both dog-like and lizard-like kobolds.

 Fantasy novels and anime

-The fantasy novel Record of Lodoss War adapted into anime depicts kobolds as dog-like, based on earlier versions of Dungeons & Dragons, resulting in many Japanese media depictions doing the same.
+The Japanese fantasy novel Record of Lodoss War, adapted into anime, depicts kobolds as dog-like, based on earlier versions of Dungeons & Dragons, resulting in many Japanese media depictions doing the same.

 In the novel American Gods, by Neil Gaiman, Hinzelmann is portrayed as an ancient kobold who helps the city of Lakeside in exchange for killing one teenager once a year.

 In the novel The Spirit Ring by Lois McMaster Bujold, mining kobolds help the protagonists and display a fondness for milk.
 In an author's note, Bujold attributes her conception of kobolds to the Herbert Hoover and Lou Henry Hoover translation of De re metallica.

+Film and television

+In the East German TV series Brummkreisel, the character Kunibert is a kobold of sorts.